‘Willy’s Wonderland’ – The fucking Nicolas Cage

 You wake up the next day with a hangover, thinking that everything is a dream.
 But no, it turns out that you have engaged to Nicolas Cage to make a movie.
 A movie that doesn’t exist and that now being sober doesn’t seem so funny to you anymore.
 But it’s the same.
 You have a whole weekend ahead of you to prepare it.
 But most important of all: You have Nicolas Cage.
 To fucking Nicolas Cage.
 The man, the myth, the legend.
 And the meme.

-Let’s be clear, ‘Willy’s Wonderland’ is bad, absurd, stupid.
+Let’s be clear ‘Willy’s Wonderland’ it’s bad, absurd, stupid.
 And what’s worse, she’s lazy.
-Very very lazy.
+Very, very lazy.
 The kind of movie that doesn’t overlap with a sympathetic premise.
-Worse, that it does not seem that it tries to overcome it.
+Worse, that it does not seem that it tries to overcome.
 The kind of movie that is enough for you to have Nicolas Cage.
 Or that she thinks having Nicolas Cage is enough for her.
 Or that it exists because someone signed something that forced him to have to do (or improvise) something.

 Anyway, you still have Nicolas Cage.
 So you entrust yourself to Nicolas Cage, and above all, to what he represents at this point in life, even without having to open your mouth or overreact.
 Nicolas Cage, and ten more.
-The movie is Nicolas Cage, someone who can make a movie as weak as ‘Willy’s Wonderland’ exist, and also, someone who can make a movie as weak as ‘Willy’s Wonderland’ seem likeable.
+T movie is Nicolas Cage, someone who can make a movie ‘Willy’s Wonderland’ there was, and also, someone capable of making a film as weak as ‘Willy’s Wonderland’ be nice.

 By Juan Pairet Iglesias